Sesame Logo

 Colorectal cancer screening tests are routine tests used to detect early signs of colon cancer.
 Screening tests help healthcare providers catch cancers in their early stages, hopefully before they can spread and worsen.
 Early detection can make it easier to treat cancer if treatment is needed.

 Both the American Cancer Society (ACS) and the United States Preventative Services Task Force (USPSTF) recommend that adults with an average risk of colon cancer start regular screening at the age of 45.
-This article will detail the different types of screenings and general colorectal screening recommendations.
+This article will detail colon cancer risk factors, the different types of screenings available to you, and general colorectal screening recommendations.

 Types of colorectal cancer screening tests

-There are several different types of screening options for colon cancer.
+There are several different types of screening options for colon cancer: stool-based tests, colonoscopies, virtual colonoscopies, and sigmoidoscopies.
+You can learn more about each of these options below.

 Stool-based tests